 Integrity and strong moral character are valued and expected within and outside of the RIT community.
 Members of the campus community, including students, trustees, faculty, staff, and administrators, have adopted an honor code to:

-- demonstrate civility, respect, decency, and sensitivity toward our fellow RIT community members, recognizing that all individuals at this university are part of the larger RIT family and as such are entitled to support and respect. - conduct ourselves with the highest standards of moral and ethical behavior.
-Such behavior includes taking responsibility for our own personal choices, decisions, and academic and professional work.
+demonstrate civility, respect, decency, and sensitivity toward our fellow RIT community members, recognizing that all individuals at this university are part of the larger RIT family and as such are entitled to support and respect.